ruvy03/dist-sys-lab/7-web-apis/README.md

-cg83@cg83:~/Desktop/ds-l/e7$ pip install -r ignore tensorflow errors
+pip install -r requirements.txt or pip install flask

-cg83@cg83:~/Desktop/ds-l/e7$ python3 app.py
+python3 app.py

-new terminal

-cg83@cg83:~/Desktop/ds-l/e7$ python3 api.py
+go to the url mentioned by the python console logs